Osnaga-Robert/internship-tasks-tremend/1-linux/README.md

 - open the browser and go to the IP address of the server with the port number
 - use curl http://localhost:8080 to check the modification

+# Conclusion

+For first time working with a linux container, I can say that is very primitive\
+in terms of security and configuration.
+I had to install some packages to be able\
+that in many vm's are already installed.
+There is not even de man command to get\
+because the container needed to be so small.
+I had to use the internet to find\
+the commands that I needed to install the packages and some commands for nginx.\
+I founded [this](https://ubuntu.com/tutorials/install-and-configure-nginx#1-overview) tutorial for my use.
+To my surprise, when I tested everything, the IP's from dig command were the same even if\
+I changed the DNS server to google's public DNS.